NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 It was a small spike we thought nothing of at first, but *how* it spiked was important.

 It turns out that a monitoring process (dammit!) was kicking off [`vmstat`](https://en.wikipedia.org/wiki/Vmstat) to get memory statistics.
-Not tht often, not that abusive -- it was actually pretty reasonable.
+Not that often, not that abusive -- it was actually pretty reasonable.
 But what it did was punt Redis off of the CPU core it was on to run.
 Sometimes.
 Randomly.
 Which Redis instance?
 Well that depends on the order they started in.
 So yeah...this bug _seemed_ to hop round.